Mastermage/hello-world/README.md

 Adding another change to test system.

 And another to see how modifying in VS Code works.
 At least I think I just made a "change".

+Now I get it, you have to save the changes before you can commit them.